How to Create Your Own AI Newsletter in 2 Minutes

 Get more out of your brief

-Every template has a delivery time and selectable weekdays.
-A newsletter that lands at 7:00 with your coffee gets read; one that arrives at noon competes with everything else.
-Set the time first, then the days—Monday to Friday is a great default.
+- Delivery is deliberately not part of composing: your first edition just goes.
+Afterwards, in the builder, set the hour and the weekdays.
+A newsletter that lands at 7:00 with your coffee gets read; one that arrives at noon competes with everything else—Monday to Friday is a great default.

-Add your own address as the first recipient and send a test before you invite anyone.
-The first edition is free, so you see the real thing—subject line, layout, sources—before it goes out.
+- The address you sign up with is the first recipient, and the first edition is free—so you see the real thing (subject line, layout, sources) before anyone else does.
 Happy with it?
-Add the rest of your readers (up to 100) and let it run.
+Add the rest of your readers in the builder, up to 100, and let it run.

 Good sources to anchor your brief on